-The main difference between offering cash and other consideration, such as securities, would be the availability of appraisal rights to dissenting shareholders.
+The main difference between offering cash or other types of consideration, such as securities, would be the availability of appraisal rights to dissenting shareholders.
 In Puerto Rico, as in Delaware, if the consideration offered in a merger transaction is cash, the shareholders who do not approve the transaction and comply with other statutory requirements are entitled to appraisal rights.
-Dissenting shareholders do not have appraisal rights if: (a) the target company shares are listed on a national stock exchange; (b) the target company has over 2,000 shareholders; or (c) the target company's shareholders receive shares of the acquiring company as consideration for their shares.
+However, dissenting shareholders do not have appraisal rights if: (a) the target company shares are listed on a national stock exchange; (b) the target company has over 2,000 shareholders; or (c) the target company's shareholders receive shares of the acquiring company as consideration for their shares.